ilyankou/millionaire-console/README.md

-# Who Wants to Be a Millionaire in Console
+# Who Wants to use python 2.7 wins 1 million

 Written in Python 2.7